3 enjoyable campgrounds await you at Grand Canyon National Park!

 Mather's campsite fees begin at $18 per night at the time of this update in 2019.
 (The high-end sites cost around $50.)
 There is also a small extra fee for making, changing or cancelling reservations...but considering the popularity of this campground, it's certainly worth your peace of mind to make reservations here.
 Having to stay at one of the few hotels in or near the Grand Canyon will cost a good deal more than the reservation fee.

 Make your camping reservations: Here's a link to the Mather Campground section of the Recreation.gov site.
 If you'd rather call, you may ask questions and make your reservations by dialing 1-877-444-6777.

 Trailer Village RV Park at the Grand Canyon

 In the slideshow above, you're viewing pictures of the Trailer Village RV Park in the Grand Canyon National Park, along with nearby stores and restaurants.

-The Mather Campground (discussed above) DOES accept RV's, if you should arrive to find that Trailer Village doesn't have room for your rig.
-However, Mather does NOT have hookups...and what's more, there's a 30-foot limit for RV's in that park.
-So basically, if your motorhome is larger than that, then Trailer Village is the campground you MUST choose...and there are no alternatives within the park's boundaries.
+The Mather Campground (discussed above) DOES accept RV's, if you should arrive to find that Trailer Village has run out of spaces.
+However, Mather does NOT have hookups...and what's worse, there's a 30-foot limit for RV's at Mather.
+So basically, if your motor home is larger than 30 feet, then Trailer Village is the campground you MUST choose...and there are no alternatives within the park's boundaries.